 The BSA R-10 SE

-The BSA features a Customer Configurable Shroud (CCS) system which allows the R-10 to be changed from either bull barrel or a standard barrel with a full length silencer attached.
-The difference between these two options is negligible but it is always nice to have the option.
-The regulator has also been greatly improved since the last version of the R-10 and now provides 11% more shots per refill for a greatly increased shot count of around 165 in .177 and 225 in .22.
+The BSA features a Customer Configurable Shroud (CCS) system which allows the R-10 to be changed from either bull barrel or a standard barrel with a full-length silencer attached.
+The difference between these two options is negligible, but it’s always nice to have the option.
+The regulator has also been greatly improved since the last version of the R-10, and now provides 11% more shots per refill for a greatly increased shot count of around 165 in .177 and 225 in .22.

-The barrel and trigger system of the R-10 is expertly manufactured and provides precision and accuracy and makes this rifle ideally suited to competition and serious target shooting as well as pest control.
+The barrel and trigger system of the R-10 is expertly manufactured and provides precision and accuracy, making this rifle ideally suited to competition and serious target shooting, as well as pest control.

-The stock of the R-10 although well shaped is extremely high gloss, which reflects the light a little too well and if out hunting the resulting glare can not only be distracting while shooting but can also alert animals to your position so a matte or at least semi matte finish might be a better option.
+The stock of the R-10, although well shaped, is extremely high gloss, which reflects the light a little too well, and if you’re out hunting, the resulting glare can not only be distracting while shooting, but can also alert animals to your position; so a matte, or at least semi-matte, finish might be a better option.

-The cocking mechanism must also be carefully operated as the magazine can be cycled without cocking the trigger.
-This means that the rifle can quite easily be double loaded, with one pellet behind each other in the barrel.
-Firing the gun in this scenario can cause serious damage to the inside of the barrel although a careful cocking regime can eliminate this issue.
+The cocking mechanism must also be carefully operated, as the magazine can be cycled without cocking the trigger.
+This means that the rifle can quite easily be double loaded, with one pellet behind the other in the barrel.
+Firing the gun in this scenario can cause serious damage to the inside of the barrel, although a careful cocking regime can eliminate this issue.

-The rifle can also be fired without fully closing the catch which will result in poor accuracy when firing.
-In fact when testing I fell into this trap, I put it down to youthful exuberance, and was confused to the rifles poor accuracy.
-Rest assured that when the catch is full closed the rifle is extremely precise, but this mistake is easily made.
+The rifle can also be fired without fully closing the catch, which will result in poor accuracy when firing.
+In fact, when testing, I fell into this trap.
+I put it down to youthful exuberance, and was confused by the rifle’s poor accuracy.
+Rest assured that when the catch is fully closed, the rifle is extremely precise, but this mistake is easily made.

 Check out our BSA range here